Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Introduction

 \subsection{Purposes and schemes}

-The purpose of this paper is double.
+The purpose of this paper is twofold.
 One is to introduce defining sequences of fundamental root systems of classical Lie superalgebras of $A,B,C,D$.
 This is a new kind of parameters of fundamental root systems.
 The other one is to present Coxeter graphs of the Coxeter groups for super Weyl groups of basic classical Lie superalgebras.
-The fulfilment of the second one is dependent on the first one.
+The fulfilment of the second one depends on the first one.

-In view that the ordinary Weyl group $\scrw$ of $\ggg_\bz$ is a subgroup of $\whw$, the Coxeter system of $\scrw$ is a subsystem of $\whw$.
+Since the ordinary Weyl group $\scrw$ of $\ggg_\bz$ is a subgroup of $\whw$, the Coxeter system of $\scrw$ is a Coxeter subsystem of $\whw$.
 As the Coxeter graph of $\scrw$ is well known, we only need to complete the graph of $\whw$ by adding the weighted edges arising from the odd reflections appearing in the Coxeter system of $\whw$.
-For this, we have to compute all the orders $m_{xy}$ for $x,y$ in the Coxeter system with $x$ being odd reflections, and $y$ any other reflections (see \S\ref{sec: cox sys}).
+For this, we have to compute all the orders $m_{xy}$ for $x,y$ in the Coxeter system with $x$ being an odd reflection, and $y$ any other reflection (see \S\ref{sec: cox sys}).